ahuth/jasmine-runner/README.md

 For [Atom](https://atom.io/).

-While running a rake server (such as with `rake jasmine`), open up specific Jasmine tests from within Atom.
+While running a Jasmine server (such as with `rake jasmine`), open up specific tests from within Atom.

 To use: